Structure and stability of high-redshift galaxies in cosmological simulations

-The local stability criterion, first derived by \citet{safronov60} and \citet{toomre64} and reviewed in \citet{toomre77}, has been commonly used to identify star-forming regions in regular disk galaxies.
-For a gaseous disk, the $Q$ parameter is defined as:
+The local stability criterion, first derived by \citet{safronov60} and \citet{toomre64} and reviewed in \citet{toomre77}, has been commonly used to identify star-forming regions in regular disc galaxies.
+For a gaseous disc, the $Q$ parameter is defined as:

 where $\kappa$ is the epicycle frequency, $\sigma$ is the velocity dispersion, and $\Sigma$ is the surface mass density.
-A self-gravitating disk is stable to axisymmetric perturbations on scale $\lambda$ if
+A self-gravitating disc is stable to axisymmetric perturbations on scale $\lambda$ if

-where $\lcrit$ is the largest unstable wavelength for a zero-pressure ($\sigma=0$) disk:
+where $\lcrit$ is the largest unstable wavelength for a zero-pressure ($\sigma=0$) disc: